Quantum router of silicon-vacancy centers via a diamond waveguide: Non-Markovian Quantum Routing

 To demonstrate the state-transfer performance of the quantum router, we plot in Fig. \ref{F3} the time-dependent fidelity $F(t)$ between the two SiV centers.
 When $\omega_0> 1.58\Delta$, no bound state is present and \(F(t)\) decays to the theoretical minimum of $0.25$.
 In the regime \(1.07\Delta <\omega_0 \leq1.58\Delta\), a single bound state emerges, leading to Rabi-like oscillations in \(F(t)\) with a frequency proportional to $\varpi^b$.
 When \(\omega_0 \leq1.07\Delta\), two bound states are present, resulting in lossless oscillations with three distinct frequencies $\varpi_1^b$, $\varpi_2^b$, and $|\varpi_1^b-\varpi_2^b|$.
 We also observe a substantial improvement in \(F(t)\) compared to the Markov approximation, particularly in the presence of two bound states.
 All the results are in a good agreement with our analytical results in Eq. \eqref{fdtl}.
 These lossless oscillations demonstrate a robust transfer of quantum states between SiV centers mediated by the phonons.
 It establishes a stable platform for realizing the quantum router.

 To further test the robustness of entanglement and state transfer in the quantum router against increasing inter-SiV distance, Fig. \ref{F4} shows the energy spectrum, the steady-state entanglement \(C(\infty)\), and the fidelity \(F(\infty)\) as a function of the distance \(\delta x\).
 When $\delta x< 9\mathrm{nm}$, only one bound state exists and thus \(C(\infty)\) stabilizes at a finite value and \(F(\infty)\) exhibits a periodic oscillation with its maxima and minima matching with the values evaluated from Eq. \eqref{c2}.
 When $9\mathrm{nm}\leq\delta x<20\mathrm{nm} $, two bound states appear.
-It causes both of \(C(\infty)\) and \(F(\infty)\) to exhibit persistent oscillations.
-The one-to-one correspondence between the energy-spectrum features in Fig. \ref{F4}(a) and the dynamical behaviors in Figs. \ref{F4}(b) and \ref{F4}(c) demonstrates that the bound states play a key role in establishing a persistent interconnent between the SiV centers even when their distance is large.
+It causes both \(C(\infty)\) and \(F(\infty)\) to exhibit persistent oscillations.
+The one-to-one correspondence between the energy-spectrum features in Fig. \ref{F4}(a) and the dynamical behaviors in Figs. \ref{F4}(b) and \ref{F4}(c) demonstrates that the bound states play a key role in establishing a persistent interconnect between the SiV centers even when their distance is large.
+With further increasing the distance between the SiV centers, the eigenenergies $\hbar\varpi_i^b$ of the two bound states increasingly nearer.
+It causes the decrease of the oscillation frequency of the concurrence, which is proportional to $|\varpi_1^b-\varpi_2^b|$.
+However, our result that a persistent entanglement and suppressed decoherence of the SiV centers are achievable when two bound states are present in the energy spectrum of the total system formed by the SiV centers and the phonon waveguide does not change.
+This demonstrates the robustness of our quantum-router scheme to the separation of the SiV centers.

 The scheme can be scaled up to multiple SiV centers.
 In the case of $N=3$, the spectral density matrix becomes $\mathbf{J}(\omega)= $.
 We have $\mathbf{K}(s)=\operatorname{diag}\big[\tilde{h}_{0}-\tilde{h}_{2},\tilde{h}_{0}+\frac{1}{2}(\tilde{h}_{2}-\tilde{f}),\tilde{f}_{0}+\frac{1}{2}(\tilde{h}_{2}+\tilde{f})\big]$ and $\mathbf{A}_s = $, where the argument $ s $ in $ \tilde{h}_j(s) $ is omitted for brevity and $ \tilde{f} = \sqrt{8\tilde{h}_1^2 + \tilde{h}_2^2} $.
 We thus have $ \tilde{\mathbf{c}}(s) = \mathbf{Q}[s + i\omega_0 + \mathbf{K}(s)]^{-1} ^T $, where $ \mathbf{Q} = $.
 By applying the residue theorem, we obtain